remotesensorDJB/uas_systems_overview/PITCHME.md

 @css[fragment](Additionally...an image transmission signal from the UAV camera is sent back to the controller for a first-person-view or FPV live feed)
 +++
 #### Control/Communications Systems
-Communications are sent and received over the 2.4Ghz and sometimes the 5.8Ghz frequency ranges.
+Communications are sent and received over the 2.4Ghz and sometimes the 5.8Ghz frequency ranges...@css[fragment](the same frequency range that WiFi, bluetooth, and many other consumer electronics operate in...)@css[fragment](Interference can be a real problem in crowded radio environments.)
 +++
 #### Control/Communications Systems
-This is the same frequency range that WiFi, bluetooth, and many other consumer electronics operate in.
-+++
-#### Control/Communications Systems
-Interference can be a real problem in crowded radio environments
-+++
-#### Control/Communications Systems
 Selecting a *channel* to minimize interference can yield success in challenging situations.
 +++
 #### Control/Communications Systems
-Wifi spectrum analyzer apps for Android/iOS can be a useful tool in assessing the strength and busyness of 2.4Ghz and 5.8Ghz channels in effort to select the best one.
+Wifi spectrum analyzer apps for Android/iOS can be useful in assessing the strength and busyness of 2.4Ghz/5.8Ghz channels
 +++
 #### Control/Communications Systems
 ![Wifi Analyzer](images/wifi-analyzer.png)